Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours: Coordination Detection Method

+In Table~\ref{tab:tpp}, we summarize existing point process models (detailed in Appx.); these models suffer from different drawbacks with a trade-off on flexible intensity function (better expressive power), closed-form likelihood (reducing gradient noise in training) and interpretable influence (explicit influence score on event pairs).
+For modeling coordinated accounts, above properties are all useful.
+Thus, we develop AMDN, which has all the above properties.
+We use masked self-attention \cite{vaswani2017attention} (with additional temporal encoding for handling irregular inter-event times) to encode the event history for interpretable influence between past and future events (alternative to the recurrent neural network used in \cite{shchur2019intensity}), but still use a log-normal mixture distribution as event decoder to model the conditional density of the next event given the history (similar to \cite{shchur2019intensity}), achieving all properties.

-In the following paragraphs, we discuss and provide details of the model architecture of AMDN and training function for MLE. \\\\ \textbf{Encoding event sequences with masked self-attention.} We model event sequences as temporal point processes with the stochastic random variable $\tau \in \mathbb{R}^+$ representing the inter-event time.
-We denote $p(\tau|H_\tau)$ as the probability density function of the random variable given the event history.
-In order to represent the history $H_\tau$, we can leverage representation learning with neural networks to automatically extract useful features when learning the parameters of the model, similar to neural point process approaches.
+\textbf{Encoding event sequences with masked self-attention.} Let $\tau \in \mathbb{R}^+$ represent inter-event time, $p(\tau|H_\tau)$ the conditional density.
+History $H_\tau$ is encoded with a neural network to automatically extract useful features, similar to other neural point process models.

-We encode the input sequence $S = \{(u_i, t_i)\}^{L}_{1}$ of $L$ events using a masked self-attention mechanism.
-As compared to recurrent neural networks (RNNs), self-attention based transformer models have been used extensively in natural language processing \cite{vaswani2017attention}. \paragraph{Masked self-attention} The weights of the self-attention mechanism can be computed with matrix operations as follows,
+\paragraph{Masked self-attention with position encoding} For interpretable influence of past event on future events, we encode the event sequence with masked self-attention \cite{vaswani2017attention}.

-where $\sigma$ is the softmax activation to compute attention weights $A$ of each event pairwise with all other events in the input sequence $S$. $Q, K, V$ are the query, key, value matrices which are projections of the input representation $X \in \mathbb{R}^{L \times d}$ of the events in the sequence. $L$ is the sequence length, $d$ is the input feature dimension.
-Weights $W_q, W_k, W_v$ are learnable parameters. $\sqrt{d}$ is the scaling factor to prevent large attention weights due to dot-products in high-dimensional inputs.
+with masked attention weights $A$ of pairwise influence from previous events, input sequence representation $X \in \mathbb{R}^{L \times d}$ ($L$ sequence length, $d$ feature dimension), and learnable weights $W_q, W_k, W_v$.
 At the end, we apply layer normalization, dropout and feed-forward layer to $H_{attn}$ to get output $H_{out} \in \mathbb{R}^{L \times d}$.

-The self-attention must capture the dependency of each event on the sequence of history events prior to it.
-Therefore, to prevent the model from looking into future events, we use masked self-attention by masking out the attention weights along the upper diagonal of $A$.
-The output representations of each event $i$ in the sequence is then a weighted linear combination of projections $V$ of the historical input events, prior to the event $i$ in the sequence.
+To maintain ordering of the history events, we represent the position information of the $i$-th event as an $m$-dim position encoding $PE_{pos=i}$ with trigonometric integral function following \cite{vaswani2017attention}.